mavlink/MAVSDK-docs/en/guide/sdk_extensions.md

 [Writing Plugins](../contributing/plugins.md) explains how to write or modify plugins.

-> **Tip** To create a new plugin you can either copy and modify an existing DroneCore plugin
-> or start from the example plugin shown above.
+> **Tip** To create a new plugin you can either copy and modify an existing SDK plugin or start from the example plugin shown above.

 ## Testing